rootstrap/ios-base/README.md

   fastlane match appstore -u {{username}} --team-id {{team_id}} -a com.{{company}}.{{app_name}}
   ```

-  9. Check the `fastlane/Appfile` and `fastlane/Fastfile`; set and/or validate the following values before use:
+  9. Check the `fastlane/Appfile` and `fastlane/Fastfile`; set and/or validate the required values and environment variables before use:
-    - `app_name`              # this will match with application name in App Store and target schemes in the project
-    - `username`              # The apple id used to manage the certificates
-    - `certificates_git_url`  # The repo to store and sync certs and provisioning profiles
-    - `team_id`               # The organization's team id
-    - `itc_team_id`           # App Store Connect team id
-    - `devices`               # List of devices to launch simulators for running tests on

 ### Fastlane usage